How to Join a 4-H Club

 When to Join a 4-H Club

 The Portage County 4-H enrollment starts November 1, 2022 and the deadline is April 1, 2019.
 Any youth that wishes to take their project to the Portage County Randolph Fair in the summer must be enrolled in a Portage County 4-H club by April 1, 2019.
 Therefore, we recommend beginning the process of joining a 4-H club in late fall or early winter, to ensure your family is formally enrolled by April 1.

 Across County Line Membership

-If you live in Portage County and would like to join a 4-H club in another county, or if you live in another county and would like to join a Portage County 4-H club, click here for the Across County Line 4-H Membership form.
-Click here for our policy regarding cross county lines membership.
+If you live in Portage County and would like to join a 4-H club in another county, or if you live in another county and would like to join a Portage County 4-H club, you must fill out the Across County Line 4-H Membership form.
+Click here for our policy and form regarding cross county lines membership.

 14-H Shooting Sports: The Ohio 4-H Shooting Sports program teaches young people the safe and responsible use of archery equipment, including the fundamentals of firing air guns, .22 caliber and muzzle loading rifles, pistols, and shotguns; the basic principles of hunting; and the value of studying historic lifestyles and heritage crafts.
 The 4-H Shooting Sports program only is administered through certified shooting sports instructors, and members may only take shooting sports projects if their instructor has been certified in that specific discipline.
 Portage County offers on eligible 4-H Club for Shooting Sports: Portage County Rangers 4-H Club.
 All first year shooting sports members must complete Safe Use of Guns their first year in 4-H.